awsdocs/aws-freertos-docs/doc_source/userguide/idt-json-config.md

 # Create IDT test suite configuration files<a name="idt-json-config"></a>

-This section describes the formats in which you create JSON configuration files that you include when you write a custom test suite\.Required JSON files
+This section describes the formats in which you create configuration files that you include when you write a custom test suite\.Required configuration files

 **`suite.json`**
 Contains information about the test suite\.
 See [Configure suite\.json](#suite-json)\.